 Searching for health information online is an increasingly common practice among patients.
-Patients were found to favor the Internet as their initial source of medical information,1 and almost two-thirds of adult patients seek medical information online.^{2,3} At the same time, health information on the Internet is unregulated and requires no verification from relevant health authorities, leading to various degrees of inaccuracies and biases.
+Patients were found to favor the Internet as their initial source of medical information, and almost two-thirds of adult patients seek medical information online.
+At the same time, health information on the Internet is unregulated and requires no verification from relevant health authorities, leading to various degrees of inaccuracies and biases.

-Online health information plays a substantial role in determining outcomes of medical care, as it has been found to greatly impact the patient-physician relation-ship4 and patients satisfaction with the medical consultation.5

-Degenerative cervical myelopathy (DCM) is the most common cause of spinal cord dysfunction, with prevalence as high as 2.3%.6 Despite its prevalence, diagnosis of DCM remains complex.
-Although some patients may present with classic symptoms of clumsiness or loss of balance, many exhibit a nonspecific clinical presentation, and its insidious onset is often dismissed as part of the normal aging process.7 The lack of awareness and low index of suspicion among physicians8 further contributed to diagnostic delays of up to multiple years.9 Radiographic evidence of the severity of cord compression is poorly correlated with clinical presentation and disease progression, adding to diagnostic uncertainty.^{10,11}
+Online health information plays a substantial role in determining outcomes of medical care, as it has been found to greatly impact the patient-physician relationship4 and patients satisfaction with the medical consultation.5 loss of balance, many exhibit a nonspecific clinical presentation, and its insidious onset is often dismissed as part of the normal aging process.
+The lack of awareness and low index of suspicion among physicians further contributed to diagnostic delays of up to multiple years.
+Radiographic evidence of the severity of cord compression is poorly correlated with clinical presentation and disease progression, adding to diagnostic uncertainty. ^{10,11}